devopsdays/devopsdays-web/themes/devopsdays-theme/CONTRIBUTING.md

 - [gulp](https://gulpjs.com/)

 Once you have these install, navigate to the root of `devopsdays-web` in a terminal, and run `npm install` to get all the pieces installed into `devopsdays-web`.
 The `node_modules` directory is not committed to source control, so you will have to run `npm install` any time you are setting up a new copy of the repo on a workstation.

-## How can I help?

-Sort the existing GitHub issues for the tag of `ready`.
-These are issues that can be worked on.
-If they are already assigned to someone, please consult with that person before starting work.
-If you are going to work on an issue, please assign it to yourself.

 ## Design Principles